textpattern/textpattern.github.io/administration/write-panel.md

 Custom fields are defined in the **Custom fields** section of the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel), which then makes them available for use here in the Write panel.
 The data you enter is *limited to 255 characters*, and is output by whatever constructs you create using the [custom_field](https://docs.textpattern.io/tags/custom_field) tag, and possibly the [if_custom_field](https://docs.textpattern.io/tags/if_custom_field)) tag.

 **Tip:** You can also treat the **Article image** field, described above, as a custom field.
 This is useful when you need to isolate the ID value in context of the image so you can pull other parameters for the article.
-For example, the following markup (demonstrated as a figure) allows isolating the different parts of the image path — in this case focusing on the ID value in context of the image — to display the images caption value too:
+For example, the following markup (demonstrated as a figure) allows isolating the different parts of the image path — in this case focusing on the ID value in context of the article — to display the images caption value too:

 ~~~ html
 <figure>